South Korea stokes fear in Japan of Olympic boycott | DW | 02.06.2021

 Japan occupied the Korean Peninsula from 1910 until 1945, when Tokyo surrendered to end World War II.
 Seven decades on, there is still a deep-seated animosity towards Japan for its often-brutal colonial rule.

-"I would hope that the threats of a boycott of the Olympics are only that — a threat," said Murakami.
+"I would hope that the threats of a boycott of the Olympics are only that — a threat," Murakami said.
 "It will be a terrible misfortune if athletes cannot compete and will do nothing to solve the problem at the heart of it."